-- 13.1 An "open-ended" common activity that allows the children to respond at their own level; - 13.2 An enrichment activity that broadens the learning in a particular skill or knowledge area; - 13.3 An individual activity within a common theme that reflects or requires a greater depth of understanding and higher level of attainment; - 13.4 Opportunities for children to progress through their work at their own rate of learning.
+12.1 An "open-ended" common activity that allows the children to respond at their own level;

+- 12.2 An enrichment activity that broadens the learning in a particular skill or knowledge area; - 12.3 An individual activity within a common theme that reflects or requires a greater depth of understanding and higher level of attainment; - 12.4 Opportunities for children to progress through their work at their own rate of learning.

-14 Differentiation - Use of Teacher Talk
+13 Adaptive Teaching - Use of Teacher Talk

-- 14.1 It is often very difficult to differentiate effectively through "teacher-talk" as this tends to favour the most able. - 14.2 Nonetheless, careful, targeted Q&A can help to establish the level of understanding of individual children, thereby enabling the teacher to ensure that appropriate tasks are set and the pupils remain challenged.
+- 13.1 It is often very difficult to differentiate effectively through "teacher-talk" as this tends to favour the most able. - 13.2 Nonetheless, careful, targeted Q&A can help to establish the level of understanding of individual children, thereby enabling the teacher to ensure that appropriate tasks are set and the pupils remain challenged.

-15 Classroom Planning - Seating Plans and Work Partners
+14 Classroom Planning - Seating Plans and Work Partners

-- 15.1 The appropriate approach to any particular lesson varies according to the age group, subject being taught, topic being covered, nature of the individuals involved and the activity of the day. - 15.2 At Copthorne we adopt a flexible and varied approach to classroom management. - 15.3 Mixed ability groups work well for some topics in certain subjects, whereas others are more suited to ability-based groups or pairs. - 15.4 Mixed ability groups must be carefully managed as this can easily lead to the more able doing all the work. - 15.5 A "challenge" table can be effective in providing extension for the more able. - 15.6 Different tables in the classroom can be set up with work for certain ability groups, but we must ensure that we do not adopt a fixed mind-set regarding the children's abilities.
+- 14.1 The appropriate approach to any particular lesson varies according to the age group, subject being taught, topic being covered, nature of the individuals involved and the activity of the day. - 14.2 At Copthorne we adopt a flexible and varied approach to classroom management. - 14.3 Mixed ability groups work well for some topics in certain subjects, whereas others are more suited to ability-based groups or pairs. - 14.4 Mixed ability groups must be carefully managed as this can easily lead to the more able doing all the work. - 14.5 A "challenge" table can be effective in providing extension for the more able. - 14.6 Different tables in the classroom can be set up with work for certain ability groups, but we must ensure that we do not adopt a fixed mind-set regarding the children's abilities.
+Teachers need to ensure there are opportunities for collaborative learning opportunities for mixed ability groups as this fosters confidence and positive attitudes to learning.

-16 Differentiation - Visual aids and Practical Activities
+15 Adaptive Teaching - Visual aids and Practical Activities

-- 16.1 It is often said that visual aids and practical activities benefit weaker children, but these can also stimulate the more able in the same way. - 16.2 Children of all abilities will be stimulated by the physical, "concrete" representation and investigation of certain topics.
-We include practical activities in the classroom where appropriate and trips to sites of specific interest in all subjects. - 16.3 The use of technology in the form of interactive whiteboards, the IT suites and iPads can have the same effect.
+- 15.1 It is often said that visual aids and practical activities benefit weaker children, but these can also stimulate the more able in the same way. - 15.2 Children of all abilities will be stimulated by the physical, "concrete" representation and investigation of certain topics.
+We include practical activities in the classroom where appropriate and trips to sites of specific interest in all subjects. - 15.3 The use of technology in the form of interactive whiteboards, the IT suites and iPads can have the same effect.

-17 Differentiation - Self-selection
+16 Adaptive Teaching - Self-selection

-- 17.1 Allowing the children to decide which of a range of written tasks to attempt based on their assessment of their own abilities and confidence with a particular topic can work well in some subjects. - 17.2 However, some children may want to attempt work which is beyond them so this needs to be carefully managed.
+- 16.1 Allowing the children to decide which of a range of written tasks to attempt based on their assessment of their own abilities and confidence with a particular topic can work well in some subjects. - 16.2 However, some children may want to attempt work which is beyond them so this needs to be carefully managed.

-18 Homework
+17 Homework

-18.1 Homework also provides an opportunity for differentiation, when it is appropriate to tailor certain tasks to those struggling with or excelling in the work undertaken in the classroom.
+17.1 Homework also provides an opportunity for Adaptive Teaching, when it is appropriate to tailor certain tasks to those struggling with or excelling in the work undertaken in the classroom.

-19 Parental Communication
+18 Parental Communication

-19.1 Parental expectations and perceptions of ability can make appropriate differentiation difficult, so early, candid communication with parents is essential.
+18.1 Parental expectations and perceptions of ability can make appropriate differentiation difficult, so early, candid communication with parents is essential.

-20 Trips, Competitions and other Extension Activities
+19 Trips, Competitions and other Extension Activities

-20.1 We provide a wide range of activities to enrich the children's learning both inside and outside the classroom.
+19.1 We provide a wide range of activities to enrich the children's learning both inside and outside the classroom.
 We believe that wherever possible these activities should be made available to all, but some are by invitation only for logistical reasons.
 For details please see "Outing and Educational Visits by Year Group".

-21 Handwriting
+20 Handwriting